 Yes.
 Regardless of which company you choose for your Blue Hole tour, an advance booking is needed.
 Even though these are pretty casual flights, you can’t just show up at the airport and hop on a plane without a booking.

 The flights are pretty popular with tourists.
-I would recommend making a reservation at least a month in advance, but ideally even earlier.
+I would normally recommend making a reservation at least a month in advance, but ideally even earlier.
 Otherwise, if you’re a latecomer, you still might be able to grab a seat if you’re lucky.

 When Is The Best Time To Fly?